 Figure 13 plots the labor supply responses by wealth and magnitude of the spending shock.
-Once again, the HANK model is able to replicate the same pattern as in the neoclassical model, with the labor supply of constrained agents reacting by relatively less, and the mass of agents at the constraint decreasing in the size of the shock as shown in panel (b) of figure 12.
+Once again, the HANK model is able to replicate the same pattern as in the neoclassical model, with constrained the labor supply of constrained agents reacting by relatively less, and the mass of agents at the constraint decreasing in the size of the shock as shown in panel (b) of figure 12.

-Figure 12: Percentage of agents with negative wealth (one year after the shock) as a function of $\epsilon_t^G$ (the initial impulse).
+Figure 12: Percentage of agents with negative wealth (one year after the shock) as a function of ε_t^G (the initial impulse).

-Figure 13: (Relative) labor supply response to different changes in G over the asset distribution, for the balanced budget experiment.
+Figure 13: : (Relative) labor supply response to different changes in G over the asset distribution, for the balanced budget experiment.
 Left panel plots the results for positive government spending shocks while the right panel presents the results for negative shocks.

-6.3.
-Model vs. Data
+6.3 Model vs. Data

-The results presented above are based on a "standard" calibration for a HANK model, based on Auclert et al. [6].
+The results presented above are based on a "standard" calibration for a HANK model, based on Auclert et al. (2021b).
 Figure 10 shows that while multipliers are larger and more sensitive to the size of the shock, the variation that is generated by the model is still smaller than the one we estimate in the data, i.e. Table 4.
-To gauge the model's ability to replicate the empirical results, we perform a quantitative exploration in which we change the degree of responsiveness of monetary policy.
-The extent to which monetary policy responds to deviations of inflation from target has been shown to matter substantially for the size of the fiscal multiplier in models with nominal rigidities [29].
-In particular, multipliers tend to be larger when monetary policy is "passive", i.e. the nominal interest rate reacts less to changes in inflation.
-While most standard models focus on "active monetary/passive fiscal" regimes, the frequency and length of such policy regime changes are areas of active research in monetary economics.
+To gauge the model's ability to replicate the empirical results, we perform a quantitative exploration in which we change parameters that govern the degree of responsiveness of monetary and fiscal policies.
+The extent to which monetary policy responds to deviations of inflation from target, and tax rates adjust to close the fiscal deficit have both been shown to matter substantially for the size of the fiscal multiplier in models with nominal rigidities, Leeper et al. (2017).
+In particular, multipliers tend to be larger when monetary policy is "passive", i.e. the nominal interest rate reacts less to changes in inflation and when fiscal policies non-Ricardian agents.
+While most standard models focus on "active monetary /passive fiscal" regimes, the frequency and length of such policy regime changes are areas of active research in monetary economics.

-Figure 14 plots the impact multiplier under the deficit financing regime, which we consider the most empirically plausible case, in a version of the model where the central bank reacts less to changes in inflation ( $\phi{\pi} = 1$ vs. 1.25 in the baseline).
+Figure 14 plots the impact multiplier under the deficit financing regime, which we consider the most empirically plausible case, in a version of the model where the central bank reacts less to changes in inflation ($\phi{\Pi} = 0.9$ vs 1.25 in the baseline) and taxes react less to changes in public debt ($\phi_T = 0.035$ vs. 0.2 in the baseline).
 The relevant comparison with the baseline is relative to panel (b) of Figure 10.
 Notice first that the range of shocks is the same we focus on in our empirical exercise, $\epsilon_t^G \in [-1.5\%, 1.5\%]$ of GDP.
-The fiscal multiplier now ranges from about 0.2 to over 1.3, a similar order of magnitude as the empirical range that we estimate in Table 4.
+The fiscal multiplier now ranges from about 0.5 to over 1.8, a similar order of magnitude as the empirical range that we estimate in Table 4.
 In reality, many other factors should influence the size and the range of the fiscal multiplier, but this numerical illustration shows that even our relatively simple model can do a reasonable job of approximating these characteristics.
 Table 7 presents cumulative multipliers at different horizons and for different shocks, and shows that the model also reproduces the weakening of the sensitivity as the multiplier horizon increases.